Frequently Asked Questions

-SW*IP CH is a feminist association; therefore, it has the broad political orientation to end gender based oppression in the field of philosophy, which we consider a broad philosophical and political orientation.
+SW*IP CH is a feminist association; therefore, it has a political orientation to end gender-based oppression in the field of philosophy, which we consider a broad philosophical and political orientation.

 Is it necessary to work on topics concerning feminist philosophy to become a member?

 No. We promote feminist philosophy because it closely relates to our work and aims and because it is a marginalized domain of philosophy within most philosophical institutes and departments despite its important contributions to the canon, but you do not need to have a specific interest or work in feminist philosophy to be a member.
 We support women* philosophers in any field of philosophy and aim to increase their representation regardless of academic interest.